 Buying tip: the core features (positive EV, arbitrage, line shopping) are table stakes across all of these tools.
 The real decision comes down to four things: book coverage in your state, how the true price is calculated, props depth, and price.

 Unabated is built for the experienced, hands-on bettor who wants market-based fair values and is happy to trade some polish for depth.
-Its screens lean toward the sharp end of the spectrum (fair values derived from sharp markets, granular control), and the learning curve is steeper than a consumer app.
+Its screens lean toward the sharp end of the spectrum: the fair values are built off the sharpest books rather than a blend of the whole market, with granular control a consumer app tends to smooth over, and the learning curve is steeper as a result.

 Already think in true prices and want a tool that respects that?
 It is a serious option.
 For anyone earlier in the journey, a tool with a gentler on-ramp and a guided +EV board will get you to good bets faster.

 Rithmm comes at betting from the model side, offering predictive models and picks across the major sports rather than a pure odds-and-EV screen.
-It can work as an idea generator: take the model's read as a starting point, then shop that bet to the best number elsewhere.
+It can work as an idea generator: if the model likes a team's total, you take that as the idea, then line shop that specific bet to the best available number before you place it.

 Just remember the distinction: a model's projection is a prediction, while a de-vigged market price is the field's consensus on probability.
-The de-vigged price tends to be the more reliable anchor because it reflects the broader market consensus.
+A de-vigged market price is often a useful anchor because it reflects the broader market consensus, so many bettors use it to sanity-check a model's read.
 Many bettors pair a model for ideas with an EV-and-line-shopping tool to confirm the price is actually in their favor before betting.

 The features blur together across these tools, so choose on the things that actually differ.
 Match the software to how you actually bet: